psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - Check that the authorization mode in the kubetlet config is set to Webhook.

 Securing the Dashboard
+- How is it being accessed?
+Is it exposed to the public?
+- Best to keep it local and use a jumphost + VPN + OAuth/OpenID.
 All configuration is stored in the
 -